hasinhayder/essential-jquery-plugins/readme.md

 [FitText](http://fittextjs.com/): Fittext makes any text to fit in the container of any size
 [FlowType](http://simplefocus.com/flowtype/): Web typography at its finest: font-size and line-height based on element width.

-### UI Elements Tree
-[Treed](https://github.com/jaredly/treed): A powerful tree editing component.
-Treed wants to be for tree editing what ace is for text editing.
-Extensible, customizible, powerful, and just plain easy to use.
-Perhaps that's a little ambitious, but that's the idea.

 ### UI Elements - Calendar
 [CLNDR](http://kylestetz.github.io/CLNDR/): A jQuery Calendar Plugin